Comparison · Competitive intelligence

 • AlphaSense — enterprise market and financial research; powerful, but adjacent to GTM CI rather than built for it.

-• IndustryLens — automated, cited competitive intelligence for mid-market B2B SaaS, delivered as one weekly briefing across 350+ sources, priced from €149/month.
+• IndustryLens — automated, cited competitive intelligence for mid-market B2B SaaS, delivered as one weekly briefing across 350+ sources, priced from €59/month.

 Half of these aren’t really competing with each other: Klue, Crayon and Kompyte fight over B2B SaaS sales teams; Valona, Contify and AlphaSense serve strategy and finance.
+If you’re weighing two of them directly, see Klue vs Crayon or Crayon vs Kompyte.

 The three questions that actually narrow the field